barrycarey/Speedtest-for-InfluxDB-and-Grafana/README.md

 ------------------------------
 ![Screenshot](https://puu.sh/tmfOA/b5576e88de.png)
 ------------------------------
-This tool is a wrapper for speedtest-cli which allows you to run periodic speedtets and save the results to Influxdb
+Automatically run periodic internet speed tests and save results to a variety of storage backends.

+**Supported Backends**
+* InfluxDB v1
+* InfluxDB v2
+* Graphite

+Speed tests are run using the official speedtest.net CLI tool.

+Docker, Windows, and Linux are supported.
+Linux users are required to install the speedtest package first.
+It will automatically download on Windows.

 ## Configuration

+Settings are loaded from the config.ini in the root of the project.

-By default the tool looks for a config.ini file in current working directory.
-If you wish to override this, set the SPEEDTEST_CONFIG environment variable with the path to the file
+If you wish to override the config location, set the SPEEDTEST_CONFIG environment variable with the path to the file

+Storage backends are dynamically loaded based on what is in the config file.
+You can safely delete the sections for backends not in use.

 #### GENERAL
 |Key            |Description                                                                                                         |